cherryduck/BambuTagScanner/README.md

 ### Import Dumps
 1. Tap the "IMPORT DUMP" button.
 2. In the file picker, navigate to your dump file and select it.
-3. Dump file must be a valid bin file
+3. Dump file must be a valid bin file.

 ### Write Dumps
 1. Tap the "WRITE DUMP" button to begin the write process.